Joe Hulbig

-Joseph Allan Hulbig (born September 29, 1973, in Norwood, Massachusetts) is an American former professional ice hockey forward.
+Joseph Allan Hulbig (born September 29, 1973) is an American former professional ice hockey forward.
 He played left wing.
 He was selected in the first round of the 1992 NHL Entry Draft, 13th overall, by the Edmonton Oilers.
 He went on to play for the Oilers and Boston Bruins of the National Hockey League between 1997 and 2001, as well as four minor league teams in the American Hockey League.
 He retired in 2004.